lhcb/starterkit-lessons/_episodes/03a-gaudi.md

 This example highlights several features of the new design.
 This starts by inheriting from a templated class, where the template defines the input and output expected.
 Different functionals may have no input and/or output, and might have multiple inputs or outputs.
 The constructor takes KeyValue objects that define the data inputs and outputs, with multiple data elements input as a initializer list.
 The `operator()` method is overridden, and is `const` to ensure thread safety and proper design.
 This takes the inputs and returns an output.

 The functionals available in the framework are named by the data they work on (with examples):

 * One input, no output: `Consumer`
     - `Rec/RecAlgs`: `EventTimeMonitor`, `ProcStatusAbortMoni`, `TimingTuple`
 * No input, one or more output: `Producer`
+    - Should be used for File IO, constant data
 * True/False only as output: `FilterPredicate`
     - `Phys/LoKiHlt`: `HDRFilter`, `L0Filter`, `ODINFilter`
     - `Phys/LoKiGen`: `MCFilter`